se2p/tool-competition-av/README.md

-# Cyber-Physical Systems Testing Competition #
+# Cyber-Physical Systems Testing Tool Competition #

 The [SBST Workshop](https://sbst22.github.io/) offers a challenge for software testers who want to work with self-driving cars in the context of the usual [tool competition](https://sbst22.github.io/tools/).